George Arthur (cricketer)

-George Henry Arthur (born 10 March 1849 in Longford, Tasmania) was an Australian cricketer, who played for Tasmania; he represented the state in two first-class matches.
+George Henry Arthur (10 March 1849 – 13 November 1932) was an Australian cricketer, who played for Tasmania; he represented the state in two first-class matches.
 His father, Charles Arthur, had the distinction of having participated in the first ever first-class cricket match in Australia, and his brother John Arthur also represented Tasmania.

 Arthur died on 13 November 1932 in Longford.